marcelovcpereira/b3loader/README.md

 - `B3loader`: Golang project that loads backup files, parses and persists the data on a Influx database

-- `InfluxDB`: Event database that stores all brazilian stock information chronologically
+- `InfluxDB`: Event database that stores stock information

 - `Grafana`: Visualization tool that provides a dashboard for visualizing the data in the database